 Trustpilots Service & Product

-There are three (3) different layers to Trustpilots business plans & two (2) comparable plan features: #1.
+There are three (3) different layers to Trustpilot’s business plans & two (2) comparable plan features #1.
 Free and #2.
 Standard.
 The #2.
-Standard is the one that has additional pricing point for access to add-on modules with additional features.
+Standard is the one that has an additional pricing point for access to add-on modules with additional features.
 The additional service features are like a boost of everything your get purchasing the Standard plan.

 I think the #1.
-Free plan is really the better deals having access to a Trustpilot account..
+The free plan is really the better deals having access to a Trustpilot account..

 Why?
-Because although you have a limited access + pop-up Ads you are not limited in Social Sharing (if you have your own Facebook, Linkedin & Twitter accounts) of 100 review invitation to invite customers you want to share your reviews reports with.
+Because although you have limited access + pop-up Ads you are not limited in Social Sharing (if you have your own Facebook, Linkedin & Twitter accounts) of 100 review invitations to invite customers you want to share your review reports with.

-Keep in mind there is a lot of emphasis on getting the unlimited access because of the optional add-on module product.
-This is the service-product that both encourages you to start enhancing & strengthening your online reputation which will offer you an advance profile page targeted at consumers shopping in your brands market.
+Keep in mind there is a lot of emphasis on getting unlimited access because of the optional add-on module product.
+This is the service product that both encourages you to start enhancing & strengthening your online reputation which will offer you an advanced profile page targeted at consumers shopping in your brand’s market.

 That’s what this is all about.
 Inviting shoppers.
 Converting shoppers.
-Enhancing consumers experience thru your profile page.
-Not a bad scheme if consumer are buying.
+Enhancing consumer’s experience thru your profile page.
+Not a bad scheme if consumers are buying.
 But if nobody is buying into the solution (review reporting) you may need for building a larger business.
-Whether it be for a short term or long, do you expect earn real money online showcasing reviews (costing you $199 per month) in your applied niche or by promoting your company’s primary focus?
+Whether it be for the short term or long, do you expect to earn real money online showcasing reviews (costing you $199 per month) in your applied niche or by promoting your company’s primary focus?
 How?

 Does Trustpilot offer ANY support?